- Crowdfunding an app is a great way to bankroll your mobile app development and navigate other hurdles that come with the promotion process

 If you do meet your goal, they take 5% of the funds raised as a fee for using the platform, with an additional 3%-5% payment processing fee.
 Any entrepreneur with an idea can create a project, but it must first meet Kickstarter’s guidelines before it’s approved before going live.

 Campaigns run up to 60 days, and creators should expect to invest significant time into promoting their project.

 IndieGoGo is a popular crowdfunding platform that has supported over 800,000 creative projects and boasts over 9 million active backers from over 235 countries and territories.
-Creators can choose can choose all-or-nothing or keep-it-all funding options, which gives them broader flexibility for their campaigns.
+Creators can choose all-or-nothing or keep-it-all funding options, which gives them broader flexibility for their campaigns.
 There is no pre-screening before a campaign goes live.

 They charge a 5% platform fee and there’s an additional processing fee that varies by country, however there is no charge for non-profit campaigns.
 Any type of campaigns are allowed with retail campaigns the most popular.

 InDemand is a service they provide which allows campaigns to continue to raise funds indefinitely period of time after the initial funding.

 AppStori is an app-specific site for crowdfunding app ideas meant for the iPhone App Store and Google Play.
 It is open to US residents only.
 You don't get any money if you fail to reach your funding goal.
 You also can't get more funds than you have asked for.

 Your project will be subjected to a pre-qualification process by qualified AppStori experts.
 If you get a go-ahead, then you start to create the advertising for your app.